morgen-peschke/mock4s/README.md

 Mock Definition
 ---------------

-Mocks are defined in a settings file, which is JSON file with a particular format.
-The top-level is an array, each entry is a mock definition.
+Mocks are defined in a settings file, which is JSON5 file with a particular schema.
+The most important part of which is an array of mock definitions.
 These are ordered so, as a practical matter, only a single mock can be defined with `"route": "always"`, and it must be the final mock.
 Such a mock is not strictly necessary, as a standard "Not Found" response will be returned if no mock matches an incoming request.

 ```javascript
 [